wcDogg/windows/git-github.md

 ## Bash

 Instructions can be performed in any terminal that understands Bash.
-This does not include Windows PowerShell.
+This does NOT include Windows PowerShell.
 This does include:

 * [PowerShell](https://github.com/PowerShell/PowerShell)
 * Windows Command Prompt